SALSA VERDE (Cooked and Raw)

 - A little over 1 pound of small (milpero) tomatillos, dehusked & thoroughly washed

-- 3-6 serrano chiles (depending how spicy you like it), stems cut off
+- 3-6 serrano chiles (depending how spicy you like it; start with less and add them to increase heat), stems cut off

 - 1-2 cloves of garlic